joinpursuit/8-0-technical-curriculum/03-react/lifting-state/readme.md

 }
 ```

 `chooseColor` has been passed down to the square.
-When the click event listner/handler is triggered, it will call `chooseColor` which is a function that is in `App.js`.
-When this funtion is called in `App.js` it will be able to change the state of `color` and then updated color will be passed down to the Sketchpad and Aside components.
+When the click event listener/handler is triggered, it will call `chooseColor`, a function in `App.js`.
+When this function is called in `App.js` it will be able to change the state of `color`, and then the updated color will be passed down to the Sketchpad and Aside components.

 ## Resources (optional)